-In early 2017 we’ll be setting up SSL certificates for all of our premium* web hosting customers’ sites and changing them so they use encrypted https connections
+In 2017 we’ll be setting up SSL certificates for all of our premium* web hosting customers’ sites and changing things over so they use encrypted https connections

 What does that mean?